George Kotsimpos: Athletic achievements

 In March 2024, George Kotsimpos broke three additional Guinness world records in push-up exercises on medicine balls.
 First, he set a new record for the "Most push-ups (one leg raised) on medicine balls in one minute (male)," with 96 reps.
 He then improved his own record for the "Most push-ups on medicine balls in one minute (male)," achieving 112 reps, 12 more than his previous best.
 Finally, he broke the record for the "Most decline push-ups on medicine balls in one minute (male)," with 76 reps, where the rear medicine ball was placed on a 50 cm plyometric box.
 Regarding the difficulty of the exercises, Kotsimpos stated: "It's extremely challenging and requires years of training to be able to perform so many repetitions with proper form in just 60 seconds.
 These strength and stability exercises demand a consistently high rate of execution and significantly elevate heart rate.
 The last 10 seconds feel like an eternity due to the intense exertion."

-George Kotsimpos performing push-ups on medicine balls (one leg raised) for his Guinness World Record attempt (2024).

-George Kotsimpos performing decline push-ups on medicine balls for his Guinness World Record attempt (2024).

 In September 2024, George Kotsimpos broke his own Guinness World Record for the "Most push-ups (with one leg raised) on medicine balls in one minute (male)" by adding 5 more repetitions.
 With an impressive 101 push-ups in just 60 seconds, he became the first fitness athlete in history to surpass the remarkable milestone of 100 repetitions within the one-minute timeframe.
 After achieving his 10th Guinness World Record, George Kotsimpos stated: "I am incredibly grateful to have been able to break this record.
 The journey to this point was filled with hard work, discipline, and dedication.
 Achieving the most push-ups on medicine balls (with one leg raised) in one minute was a tremendous challenge that required precision, balance, and strength.
 All records are meant to be broken.
 My goal was to raise the bar as high as possible for future contenders.
 With 101 push-ups in one minute, I believe I have succeeded in doing so."

-In November 2024, George Kotsimpos broke his own Guinness World Record once again, pushing the limits of human performance in the category “Most decline push-ups on medicine balls in one minute (male)”.
-Improving on his previous world-leading achievement of 76 repetitions, he reached an astonishing 79 push-ups within 60 seconds.
-This specific exercise demands exceptional upper-body strength, core stability, balance, and mental focus, making the accomplishment particularly remarkable.
+In November 2024, George Kotsimpos broke his own Guinness World Record once again, in the category “Most decline push-ups on medicine balls in one minute (male)”.
+Improving on his previous record of 76 repetitions, he reached 79 push-ups within 60 seconds.
+This accomplishment requires great upper-body strength, core stability, balance, and mental focus.
 “The main reason I always worked out was for my health.
 For longevity and well-being.
-The records came as a natural result of trying to stay in shape, but my primary goal has always been quality of life,” stated George Kotsimpos, highlighting that every new record is part of a continuous journey of self-improvement and discipline.
+The records came as a natural result of trying to stay in shape, but my primary goal has always been quality of life,” stated George Kotsimpos, highlighting that every new record is part of his continuous journey of self-improvement and discipline.